mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 When a new row is inserted in the **transferParticipant** table, the value of the **currentStateChangeId** column for that row should be set to NULL.

 #### Generating entries in settlementContentAggregation

 The following changes to the process that creates aggregation records in the **settlementContentAggregation** table are required.

 1. The aggregation process for a settlement window may not be performed if there are any records in the **transferParticipant** table which belong to the settlement window to be aggregated (as defined by joining the **transferParticipant** records to the matching records in the **transferFulfilment** table on the **transferId** column in both tables) and which have their **currentStateChangeId** column set to NULL.
+2. When there are no records in **transferParticipant** which meet the blocking criteria described in step 1 above, then all records belonging to the settlement window which has just been closed, and which currently have the status OPEN, should have their status set to CLOSED.
+This means: a record should be added to the **transferParticipantStateChange** table for the qualifying **transferParticipant** record whose status is CLOSED, and the **currentStateChangeId** column for the qualifying **transferParticipant** record should be set to point to the newly created record.
 2. When aggregating records for insertion into the **settlementContentAggregation** table, if all the records in the **transferParticipant** table which are to be aggregated into a single record in the **settlementContentAggregation** table have the same value in their **currentStateChangeId** column, then a record should be created in the **settlementContentAggregationStateChange** table for the record in the **settlementContentAggregation** table.
 This record should have its **settlementWindowStateId** column's value set to the shared value in the constituent records from the **transferParticipant** table, except in the following case: if the shared value in the constituent records from the **transferParticipant** table is OPEN, then the record in created in the **settlementContentAggregationStateChange** table should be set to the value CLOSED.
 The value of the **currentStateChangeId** column in the newly created record in the **settlementContentAggregation** table should be set to point to the record created in the **settlementContentAggregationStateChange** table.

 #### Marking transfers as settled